Home

 All about Hawaiite and Cataclasite Properties

 Know all about Hawaiite and Cataclasite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Cataclasite belongs to Metamorphic Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Cataclasite is Clastic.
 Hawaiite appears Dull and Soft and Cataclasite appears Dull and Banded.
-The luster of Hawaiite is not available while that of Cataclasite is vitreous.
+The luster of Hawaiite is while that of Cataclasite is vitreous.
 Hawaiite is available in black, brown, light to dark grey colors whereas Cataclasite is available in brown, green, white, yellow colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Cataclasite are commemorative tablets, creating artwork.

 Compare Igneous Rocks